 The Old South Cemetery is between the South Green and the Ipswich River.
 A walking trail extends down the slope to the river and continues downstream to Sally’s Pond near the Whipple House.
 The cemetery was established in 1756.
 In the late 1790s, Dr. John Manning sold additional land to the town for the purpose of widening the road for the convenience of the public; eighty-eight square rods to enlarge the cemetery; and “from a desire of accommodating the Town with a more convenient training field,” gave the land now known as the South Green for a nominal sum.
 Adult men in the 17th and 18th Centuries reported monthly to the Green for military training.

 Bay Road (Rt.
 1A) continues to Hamilton, (“the Hamlet”) and Essex Road (Rt.
 133) goes to Essex (formerly called “Chebacco”), both originally part of Ipswich.
 In November 1639, the General Court in Boston ordered that the first official road be laid out from Boston to Portsmouth.
-Bay Road was to be constructed by each town along the way and milestones carved in stone were installed to indicated distances.
+Bay Road was to be constructed by each town along the way and milestones carved in stone were installed to indicate distances.
 The route went through Ipswich, making it an important stagecoach stop along the way.

 The Rogers-Brown House is at 83 County Road.
 Also known the Nathaniel Rust House, it is believed to be three houses joined together, at least one dating to the 17th Century.
 Formerly located at the head of the South Green, in 1836 the house and lot were conveyed to the South Parish as a church site.
 Asa Brown bought the house and removed it to its present location in 1837.
 The rear of the structure may be the home of Nathaniel Rust, a tanner and glover whose tanning establishment stood on this location.

 The Nathaniel Wade house at 88 County Rd. is the oldest house on the South Green, built by Captain Thomas Wade in 1727.
 His son Nathaniel Wade trained Ipswich soldiers and led them to war at Bunker Hill.
-The stairs to the attic are said to be worn by the footsteps of Ipswich Minutemen, who adjourned there for refreshment after drilling on the green.
+The stairs to the attic are said to be worn by the footsteps of Ipswich Minutemen, who adjourned there for refreshments after drilling on the green.
 Colonel Wade was appointed by General Washington to succeed Benedict Arnold when he joined the enemy, and his vigorous action prevented the loss of West Point to the British.
 Several members of the Wade family built houses in the 18th and 19th Century along this side of the road

 The Brown-Burnham house at 86 County Road was built in 1775 on Candlewood Road by Thomas Burnham.
 Nathan Brown bought the house from Oliver Appleton, and in 1824 he removed it to its present site.
 Brown and others enlarged and remodeled the old Burnham House, but some 18th century features remain.
 The portico and corbels are an Italianate modification.